 - 3D Touch, Fingerprint sensor (Touch ID)

-Order the iphone 7 today and have it delivered to your doorstep within 1-3 working days.
-Payment on delivery.
+Order the iphone 7 today and have it delivered to your doorstep within 1-3 working days or same day delivery within Nairobi.
+Pay on delivery.